epiglotis/RankingApp/README.md

   .Net Core and React Project.
 My introduction to working with React and .Net Core

 # 💫 How to view:
-🔭 Simply write "npm start" to the terminal or click this link: https://epiglotis.github.io/Portfolio-React/
+🔭 Simply open this project with Visual Studio and run.

 ## 🌐 Socials: